riupie/gitops-argocd/README.md

-# infra-lab manifest
+# infra-lab
-I use kustomize not as intended(no base, overlays, etc), just for simplify the deployment with one command.
+Boilerplate for homelab GitOps